Back to Blog

 What's the real cost including API limits?

 Most developers stay within plan limits.
 GitHub Copilot Pro ($10/mo) includes 300 premium requests—enough for 100+ hours of coding.
-Cursor Pro ($20/mo) offers 500 fast requests.
-Heavy users might need: GitHub Copilot Pro+ ($39/mo) for 1,500 requests or Cursor Ultra ($200/mo) for 20x usage.
-Windsurf Pro ($15/mo) with 500 credits offers the best value.
+Cursor's Pro plan ($20/mo) now offers an 'unlimited-with-rate-limits' model, which is flexible but can be confusing.
+Heavy users might need GitHub Copilot Pro+ ($39/mo) for 1,500 requests or the new Cursor Ultra ($200/mo) for 20x usage to avoid throttling.
+Windsurf Pro ($15/mo) with 500 credits offers great value.

 Which assistant is best for specific programming languages?